 There are two types of emergency dental extractions:

 The dentist then uses an instrument called an elevator to loosen the tooth and forceps to remove it.
-When you undergo a simple extraction of the tooth from where you are experiencing severe pain, you can be assured that the pain will be gone as well.
+When you undergo a simple extraction of the tooth from which you are experiencing severe pain, you can be assured that the pain will be gone as well.

 When the dentist has determined that you will need to undergo surgical emergency dental extraction, you will receive both local anesthesia and IV (intravenous) anesthesia.
 The latter will make you unconscious throughout the surgery.